cdebortoli/EasyJson-Swift/README.md

     EasyJsonConfig.dateFormat = "yyyy-MM-dd"

 **Managed Object Context**

 Set your managedObjectContext to allow EasyJson to init an NSManagedObject.

     EasyJsonConfig.managedObjectContext = yourManagedObjectContext

 **Temporary managed object**

-If you doesn't want to store the parsed objects in your ManagedObjectContext, you need to set the temporaryNSManagedObjectInstance parameter to true.
+If you don't want to store the parsed objects in your ManagedObjectContext, you need to set the temporaryNSManagedObjectInstance parameter to true.

     EasyJsonConfig.temporaryNSManagedObjectInstance = true